finnhodgkin/learn-phoenix-todo-example/README.md

 __Ueberauth__

 Ueberauth is an amazing module that does a ton of authentication setup behind the scenes.
 Unfortunately it doesn't quite do __everything__.
-We need to provide it with some info about our application setup: which OAuth providers to use, and the OAuth _client id_ and _secret_.
+We'll need to provide it with some info about our application setup: which OAuth providers to use, and the OAuth _client id_ and _secret_.

-The first step's easy because we only need to add one provider -- Github OAuth.
+The first step's easy because we only need to add one provider: Github OAuth.
 Open up `config/config.exs` and chuck the following code at the end of the file:

 ```elixir